Closed copies of $\mathbb{N}$ in $\mathbb{R}^{\omega_1}$: Closed copies of that are not -embedded

 \section{Closed copies of $\N$ that are not $C^*$-embedded}

-In this section we show that the answer to the second question is $\aleph_1$.
-We give three examples of closed copies of~$\N$ that are not $C^*$-embedded in~$\Rwone$.
+This section contains further examples that show that the answer to the Question~\ref{question.2} is~$\aleph_1$.
+We give three examples, based on Aronszajn trees and lines, of closed copies of~$\N$ that are not $C^*$-embedded in~$\Rwone$.
 This may seem like overdoing things somewhat but we think that this presentation is more informative.

-We first give two specific constructions and extract a few translations of ``$\Rwone$ contains a closed copy of~$\N$ that is not $C^*$-embedded'' that allows us to construct a relatively simple example and dispel a suspicion that the first two examples suggest.
+From our first two constructions we extract a few translations of ``$\Rwone$ contains a closed copy of~$\N$ that is not $C^*$-embedded'' that allow us to construct a relatively simple third example and an even simpler fourth one.